blinky893/jtd-personal-blog/docs/1-my-work/index.md

 # My work

-## Sample 1 - An online help area
+## Designing new online help
+This is body text.

-## Sample 2 - A style guide for a SAAS platform
+## Creating a style guide for a SAAS platform

-## Sample 3 - 16 weeks of tips
+This is body text.

+## Building a user community around documentation
+This is body text.

 ## Other projects
+This is body text.